codelation/blogelator/README.md

 Blogelator does not include authentication because there's a good chance you've already added authentication to your Rails app.

+TODO: Add info about requirements/configuration.

 ### Authorization

 Blogelator uses [CanCan](https://github.com/ryanb/cancan) for authorization.
 By default, any logged in user can create, update, and delete any blog post.

+TODO: Add example for limiting access to admin users.

 ### Styles